coiot-ble/coiotd/doc/dbus.md

 ## COIoT data types

-- Dates are 64 bits unsigned (t) representing a time in millisecond in UTC since the epoch
+- Dates are double precisions floats (d) representing a number of seconds in UTC since the epoch.

 # org.coiot.Reachable1